 The final steps in closing an account are extremely important for complete recovery of costs.
 Unless a request for an extension of time has been made to the sponsor, SPA assumes that the termination date marks the close of project activity.
 Closing a sponsored award in Peoplesoft Financials is a joint effort between SFR and the academic departments.
 SFR has created a checklist (pdf) as a tool to facilitate the close out process.

 Close Related Contracts

 Terminate Material Transfer Agreements: Review the agreement for specific information.
 If required in the Material Transfer Agreement, send a report to the material provider on the results of the project and return or dispose of the material as directed by the provider.

 Subcontracts: Make sure all invoices have been submitted.

-The PI is responsible for disclosing any patent and intellectual property developments to the Office for Technology Commercialization (OTC).
-OTC will then report inventions to the sponsors.
+The PI is responsible for disclosing any patent and intellectual property developments to Technology Commercialization.
+Technology Commercialization will then report inventions to the sponsors.

 Materials & Equipment

 Review Equipment Inventory: Make sure all equipment assigned to the project is where it belongs.

 Dispose of University Equipment and Materials: To dispose of equipment or materials, contact Inventory Services.
 Items are screened to determine their condition and possible reutilization.
 Unusable, or junk, items will be carried to the warehouse or sent to the University scrapyards.
 Functional items of value will be taken to the inventory warehouse for eventual use within the University.

 Transfer or sale of University equipment or materials outside the University can only be completed with the prior approval of Inventory Services and the Office of the Vice President for Finance and Operations, as well as the head of the department or college.
 Requests are made on a BA1393 form.